K. B. Sundarambal: Political activism

 Sundarambal and her husband S.G.
 Kittappa had been much influenced by the Indian independence movement and they became ardent supporters of the Indian National Congress.
 They had harnessed their popularity and talents to further that cause.
 Sundarambal continued to champion the movement, recording several gramophone discs extolling the struggle and sacrifices it entailed.
 She also made it a point to always wear khadi.
 She often actively campaigned in support of Congress party candidates at various elections.
 After India gained independence, K.B.
 Sundarambal entered the Legislative Council of Madras State in 1951 as a Congress nominee, thus becoming the first film artist to enter an Indian legislature.

-Her mentor C.Satyamurthy was prisoned by the British for participating in Quit India Movement in 1942.
+Her mentor C.Satyamurthy was imprisoned by the British for participating in Quit India Movement in 1942.

 Honours

 In 1964, the Tamil Isai Sangam conferred upon her the title of "Tamil Isai Perarignar (Most Learned in Tamil Music)."
 In 1970, the government of India awarded her the Padmashri for her contributions to the arts.
 She was awarded with the National Film Award for Best Female Playback Singer by the Government of India, for her work in Thunaivan.
 She also won the Tamil Nadu State Film Award for Best Female Playback for Thunaivan in 1969.
 She was also the first person in the Indian film industry to command a salary of one lakh rupees.
 She became the first lady member of Tamil Nadu Legislative Assembly.